 This offers great value considering how many places you get to see along the way.
 Driving around Northern Spain is an excellent idea if you want a cheap holiday in Europe that will allow you to see many different and beautiful places!

-A road trip through Northern Spain is a fantastic experience.
-You will get to see a different side to many and visited places that are often neglected by tourists.
+A Northern Spain road trip is a fantastic experience.
+You will get to see a different side of Spain and a lot of places that are often neglected by tourists.

 Have you been on a road trip around Northern Spain?
 Did you do a similar itinerary to mine?
 Is there anything I have missed out?